kurt-apple/or-else/README.md

 - [ ] make habits page so you don't have to refresh
 - [ ] accordian on completion entries list
 - [ ] times completed / times sampled shows as only 0 or 1
+- [ ] label everything in settings page
+- [ ] remove console logs that are stupid